hmillerbakewell/personal-values-compare/README.md

  - Cooking: Preparing food in your own home
  - Fresh Air: Access to a clean environment
  - Gardening: A place and the time to grow plants
- - Peace: Quiet when you need it
+ - Peace: Calm, tranquillity, silence
  - Pets: Having pets at home
  - Physical Independence: Living without routine assistance
  - Stability: Confidence that next week will be like this week

-Health:

- - Acknowledgement: Have your opinions heard
+Hobbies:

  - Appearance: How you look
+ - Cooking: Preparing food in your own home
- - Dancing: Alone or with others
+ - Dancing: Structured or doing your own thing
- - Emotional Independence: Your mood is not reliant on the actions of others
- - Exercise: Things you do to keep fit, but not Sport
+ - Exercise: Things you do to keep fit, but not competitive
- - Pain Relief: Pain specific to a body part
- - Physical Independence: Living without routine assistance
- - Rest: Time to quietly recover
- - Sport: Watching or taking part in
- - Stability: Confidence that next week will be like this week
- - Talking Therapy: Regular meetings with a specialist

-Hobbies:

- - Dancing: Alone or with others
  - Games: Boardgames, cards, computer games, etc.
  - Gardening: A place and the time to grow plants
  - Giving Gifts: Finding or making gifts for others
  - Learning: Amassing knowledge and skills
+ - Literature: Reading and writing
  - Performing Arts: Music, theatre, etc.
- - Quality Time: Being with friends and loved ones, no matter the activity
+ - Quality Time: Being with friends or loved ones, no matter the activity
- - Quiet Hobbies: Occupied moments of calm
+ - Sport: Competitive exercise
- - Visual Arts and Crafts: Creating or admiring
+ - Visual Arts and Crafts: Creating and admiring
- - Working Out: Keeping fit, but not Sport

 Long Term Attitudes: